 How long will my child stay at Gateway?

 Gateway has a flexible length of stay, based on your teen's and family’s progress in treatment.
 Your primary therapist and the Gateway clinical team, together with you as a parent, determine when your teen has progressed to the point where they are prepared for the next step in life.
-Overall, the typical length of stay for our youth ranges between ten to twelve months.
+Overall, the typical length of stay for our youth ranges between eight to ten months.